-When looking at the cities themselves, prices are higher due to risk factors attributed to large urban centres.
-Increased congestion, population density and crime each create a rate hike for drivers seeking car insurance.
+When looking at the cities themselves, prices are higher due to risk factors attributed to large urban centers.
+Increased congestion, population density, and crime each create a rate hike for drivers seeking car insurance.
 Toronto, in particular, feels the extra burden created by high levels of car insurance fraud, particularly in the northwest of the city.
 Average rates in that part of the city exceed $2,000.

 Montreal is still a relative bargain for car insurance.
 Though higher than provincial averages, Montreal’s $800 median for auto coverage is about half the price of the most affordable auto insurance coverage in Toronto.